 ANSI is a very respected institution throughout virtually every industry, which is why businesses tend to listen to their recommendations.
 Their standards are made in such a way as to help improve safety, without putting any type of undue burden on the businesses or the employees.
 This is an excellent balance that has helped to drive improved pipe safety for years.

 Pipe Color Code

-Labels used on pipes will typically need to follow the color codes established by ASME in their A13.1 standards, which were most recently updated and affirmed in 2013.
+Labels used on pipes will typically need to follow the color codes established by ASME in their A13.1 standard, which has been most recently updated in 2020.
 The following are the most common pipe color code standards that will be used in most facilities:

-- Black Text on Orange Background - This is to be used for fluids that are toxic and corrosive.
+- Black text on Orange background – This is to be used for toxic and corrosive fluids.

-- Black Text on a Yellow Background - This is for flammable fluids.
+- Black text on Yellow background – This is to be used for flammable and oxidizing fluids.

-- White Text on Brown Backgrounds - This is for combustible fluids.
+- White text on Brown background – This is for combustible fluids.

-- White Text on Green Background - This is for water that is for cooling, boiler feeds, and other needs.
+- White text on Green background – This is for water that is for cooling, boiler feed, potable, and other water.

 There are also a variety of different color combinations that are reserved for 'user-defined' things.
 This is important since it will allow facilities to use pipe markings with colors that they can be confident won't mean something else in the coming years.